bedapudi6788/txt2txt/README.md

-# txt2txt - An easy to use seq2seq implementation with Attention for text to text use cases
+# txt2txt - An extremely easy to use seq2seq implementation with Attention for text to text use cases

 # Training a model
 ```